 Pamela Bushnell for the News-Leader June 14, 2019

-Jane Lindberg: Keeping the arts alive in Nassau
+Jane Lindberg: Kept the arts alive in Nassau

-If an SUV with a sign on the driver’s door saying, “Caution: Driver Singing,” passes you on a Nassau County road, that would be Jane Lindberg behind the wheel.
+If an SUV with a sign on the driver’s door saying, “Caution: Driver Singing,” passed you on a Nassau County road, that would have been Jane Lindberg behind the wheel.
 “I’ve had more fun with that sign,” said Lindberg.
 Founder of the Island Chamber Singers and president of Arts Alive Nassau, Lindberg exudes energy and enthusiasm.

 Named 2019 Community Volunteer of the Year by the Florida Alliance for Arts Education, Lindberg has a master’s degree in fine arts and a doctorate in musical arts but she is a true virtuosa when it comes to sharing her passion and bringing people together through music.